Carnegie Foundation selects Loyola University Maryland for 2020 Community Engagement Classification

 Loyola is one of 119 U.S. colleges and universities to receive this classification.
 The Carnegie Community Engagement Classification has been the leading framework for institutional assessment and recognition of community engagement in U.S. higher education for the past 14 years with multiple classification cycles in 2006, 2008, 2010, 2015 and 2020.
 In order to receive the classification, Loyola demonstrated exemplary institutionalized practices of community engagement while aligning the University mission, culture, leadership, resources, and practices.

-“This classification recognizes the work of hundreds of Baltimore community partners, local residents and Loyola faculty, students and staff who collaboratively work together to advance student learning and make an impact in our local York Road Community, and throughout our world.,” said Erin O’Keefe, director for Loyola’s Center for Community Service and Justice, which coordinates the university’s community engagement, service-learning, and York Road Initiative.
+“This classification recognizes the work of hundreds of Baltimore community partners, local residents and Loyola faculty, students and staff who collaboratively work together to advance student and service-learning and make an impact in our local York Road Community, and throughout our world.,” said Erin O’Keefe, director for Loyola’s Center for Community Service and Justice, which coordinates the university’s community engagement, service-learning, and York Road Initiative.
 “We are honored to be recognized among universities across our country who take their responsibility as civic educators and members of their local communities very seriously.”

 The central focus of the work honored is Loyola’s York Road Initiative, which was launched in 2010 and serves as a national model for long-term, place-based community engagement.
 Initiatives such as Loyola’s Clinical Centers (LCC), FreshCrate Healthy Corner Store Network, the Govanstowne Farmers’ Market, and their connections to academic service-learning courses and faculty scholarship helped Loyola receive this award—along with continued partnerships with long-standing nonprofit organizations, coalitions, and Catholic schools in Baltimore.